What Is Pericardial Mesothelioma?

 Instead, pericardial mesothelioma is classified as advanced or localized.

-Unfortunately, most patients are diagnosed during the advanced stage of the disease, contributing to pericardial mesothelioma’s poor prognosis.
+Unfortunately, most pericardial patients are diagnosed during the advanced stage of the disease so they often have a poor prognosis (health outlook).

 Pericardial Mesothelioma Prognosis